Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

 Under applied magnetic field the matrix elements of the current operator in the eigenbasis of the Hamiltonian, as appearing in \cref{eq:kubo_conductivity_dc}, have the same $q$-fold degeneracy in the magnetic BZ as the eigenvalues.\cite{Hofstadter1976} The integral over $\vec{k}$ must therefore in the magnetic case only be taken over a reduced part of the magnetic BZ.\cite{Chang1996,Arai2011,Mugel2017}

-\subsection{Anisotropic Hofstadter model}
+\subsection{Anisotropic Hofstadter Model}

-Within this framework we now consider a square lattice with one orbital per site and nearest-neighbor hopping only:
+Within this framework, we now consider a square lattice with one orbital per site and nearest-neighbor hopping only:

 The lattice spacing is set to 1 and spin polarization is assumed.
+We note that a rectangular lattice geometry would in the following only lead to a scaling of longitudinal conductivities and densities of states.
 We allow for an asymmetry in the hopping strength along the two different bond directions.
 By introducing the Peierls phase to account for a homogeneous magnetic flux through the lattice cells, one arrives at the Harper--Hofstadter Hamiltonian.\cite{Harper1955,Hofstadter1976}

-To review how band structure and topology affect the conductivity of the anisotropic Hofstadter model we first choose a flux of $p/q = 1/10$, so that the original cosine band is split up into $q=10$ separate Hofstadter bands, as long as the system is truly \TwoD ($t_\mathrm{x} \neq 0 \neq t_\mathrm{y}$).
-In case of $q$ being even only the two middle sub-bands in the Hofstadter model are touching.\cite{Hofstadter1976,Bernevig2013} All other bands are isolated by finite energy gaps and have a Chern number of $+1$.\cite{Bernevig2013,Thouless1982} This can be verified in \textbf{\cref{fig:hofstadter_1_10}}, as the longitudinal conductivity vanishes in those gaps, whereas the transversal conductivity is quantized in units of the conduction quantum $e^2/h$.
-This holds approximately true even at finite temperatures and scattering rates, as long as the temperature broadening $k_\mathrm{B}T$ and scattering-induced energy broadening $\hbar\eta$ are much smaller than the band gaps.\\ In the limit of a one-dimensional system with either $t_\mathrm{x}=0$ or $t_\mathrm{y}=0$, the Peierls phase can be gauged away completely.
-We are left with the field free model with a single band with zero Hall signature.\\ If the chemical potential on the other hand is placed within a Hofstadter band, one calculates a finite Drude weight in case of the longitudinal conductivity and the Hall signal is shifted away from its quantized values.\\ As the anisotropy between the hopping parameters in x- and y-direction is in-/decreased, only the contributions to the conductivities, which are not of topological character, approach the fully an-/isotropic limit (see yellow/orange lines in \cref{fig:hofstadter_1_10}).
-For fillings belonging to topological contributions, on the other hand, the conductivities are invariant as long as no single energy gap becomes too small.
+To review how band structure and topology affect the conductivity of the anisotropic Hofstadter model, we first choose a flux of $p/q = 1/10$.
+The original cosine band is then split up into $q=10$ separate Hofstadter bands, as long as the system is truly \TwoD ($t_\mathrm{x} \neq 0 \neq t_\mathrm{y}$).
+In case of $q$ being even the two middle sub-bands in the Hofstadter model touch.\cite{Hofstadter1976,Bernevig2013} All other bands are isolated by finite energy gaps and have a Chern number of $+1$.\cite{Bernevig2013,Thouless1982} This can be verified in \textbf{\cref{fig:hofstadter_1_10}}, as the longitudinal conductivity vanishes in those gaps, whereas the transversal conductivity is quantized in units of the conduction quantum $e^2/h$.
+This holds approximately true even at finite temperatures and scattering rates, as long as temperature $k_\mathrm{B}T$ and scattering-induced energy broadening $\hbar\eta$ are much smaller than the bandgaps.
+On the other hand, if the chemical potential is placed within a Hofstadter band, one calculates a finite Drude weight in case of the longitudinal conductivity and the Hall signal is shifted away from its quantized values.

+In the limit of a 1D system with either $t_\mathrm{x}=0$ or $t_\mathrm{y}=0$, the Peierls phase can be gauged away completely.
+One is left with the field-free model with a single band with zero Hall signature.